Goa Business School

-The Goa Business School is a 2019-launched school attached to the Goa University.
-It was set up following the amalgamation of four earlier-launched departments of the university—Commerce (established in 1988), Computer Science & Technology (1987), Economics (launched in 1968 through the Centre for Post-Graduate Instruction and Research at Goa and affiliated to then University of Bombay) and that of Management Studies (1988).
+The Goa Business School is a 2019-launched school attached to the Goa University in the city of Panaji, India.
+It was set up following the amalgamation of four earlier-launched departments of the university — Commerce (established in 1988), Computer Science & Technology (1987), Economics (launched in 1968 through the Centre for Post-Graduate Instruction and Research at Goa and affiliated to then University of Bombay) and Management Studies (1988).

 Purpose

-The amalgamation was intended to "allow the faculty and research students to discover new synergies that remained hidden within department silos, re-brand and showcase [Goa University] strengths in research and teaching in these areas together."
+The amalgamation was intended to "allow the faculty and research students to discover new synergies that remained hidden within department silos, re-brand and showcase [Goa University's] strengths in research and teaching in these areas together."

 Programmes offered

 Its academic programmes include: M.SC.
 Integrated, Integrated MBA (Hospitality, Travel & Tourism), M.A.
 Economics, M.Com, MCA, MBA, MBA (Executive), MBA (Financial Services), M.Phil (Computer Science), M.Phil (Economics), M.Phil (Management Studies), Ph.D.
 Commerce, Ph.D.
 Economics, and Ph.D.
 Management Studies.